tylerprehl/top-shopping-cart/README.md

 You can also view this project at (TBD)

 ### To Do:
+- create generic Shop page
+  - get the data into Shop.jsx
+  - map of ItemCards that link to their specific ItemPages
 - create generic ItemCard
-- create generic Shop page
-  - should contain several ItemCards that link to their specific ItemPages
 - create generic ItemPage
   - this is where shopping cart data will be updated from!
   - don't forget to inclue